Neo23x0/yarGen/README.md

 With version 0.23.0 yarGen has been ported to Python3.
 If you'd like to use a version using Python 2, try a previous release.
 (Note that the download location for the pre-built databases has changed, since the database format has been changed from the outdated `pickle` to `json`.
 The old databases are still available but in an old location on our web server only used in the old yarGen version <0.23)

-Since version 0.12.0 yarGen does not completely remove the goodware strings from the analysis process but includes them with a very low score depending on the number of occurences in goodware samples.
+Since version 0.12.0 yarGen does not completely remove the goodware strings from the analysis process but includes them with a very low score depending on the number of occurrences in goodware samples.
 The rules will be included if no better strings can be found and marked with a comment /* Goodware rule */.
 Force yarGen to remove all goodware strings with --excludegood.
 Also since version 0.12.0 yarGen allows to place the "strings.xml" from [PEstudio](https://winitor.com/) in the program directory in order to apply the blacklist definition during the string analysis process.
 You'll get better results.